chrisbazley/CBUtilLib/README.md

 - Moved the veneers to make standard library functions compatible with _Optional from Internal/CBUtilMisc.h to a public header file (except that for vsnprintf -- I'm not sure it should accept null).

+Release 15 (05 May 2025)
+- Use the new public header file, Optional.h, in tests.
+- Update tests to cope with the fact that null is no longer permitted as a callback function argument.
+- Update tests to cope with fopen returning a pointer to an _Optional FILE.

 Contact details
 ---------------